 Turn the dough out onto a lightly greased work surface.
 Fold to gently deflate, then divide into 12 pieces.
 Roll each into an 18″ rope.
 Shape each rope into a pretzel, pinching the ends into the dough to seal.

-Before forming your pretzels, you might want to watch a video or two online.
+Before forming your pretzels, you might want to watch a video or 2 online.
 There are lots of them available.
 But the gist is to roll each piece of dough into a rope about 18″ long.
 Grasp an end in each hand, twist the rope, and fold it under.
-That probably sounds confusing, but it’s not.
-It really doesn’t take much practice to figure it out.
-You’ll get the hang of it in no time.
-Then pinch the ends together and boil them in water for a few minutes.
+Then pinch the ends together.

 Boil and Bake the Pretzels

-Place 3 pretzels into the water a time and boil for 60 seconds, turning after 30 seconds.
+Place 2-3 pretzels into the water at a time and boil for 60 seconds, turning after 30 seconds.

-Remove the pretzels with a wire strainer and place on a baking sheet, lined with parchment paper.
-Sprinkle with coarse sea salt while they are still wet.
-Repeat process until all of the pretzels have been boiled.
+Remove the pretzels with a wire strainer and place on a baking sheet, lined with parchment paper or a silicone baking mat.

 Prepare the Mustard Dip

-In a medium bowl, combine the sour cream, mayonnaise, prepared mustard, whole grain mustard, dried minced onion, ranch salad dressing mix (see my recipe for this here), granulated sugar, and prepared horseradish.
+In a medium bowl, combine the sour cream, mayonnaise, yellow mustard, whole grain mustard, dried minced onion, ranch salad dressing mix (see my recipe for this here), granulated sugar, and prepared horseradish.
 Mix well.

 Cover and refrigerate for 30 minutes.
 Serve with warm pretzels.
 Makes approximately 1 1/4 cup.